MarkEEaton/new-books-desktop/README.md

     $ cd new-books-desktop   # go to the repository directory
     $ pipenv install   # to get the necessary packages

-Then open up `build.spec` and replace the places where is says `REPLACE_ME` with the name that you want to give your application.
+Then open up `build.spec` and replace `REPLACE_ME` with the name that you want to give your application.

 Then, to build the application, run: